V (singer): 2013–present: BTS

-Pre-debut, he was the "secret member" of BTS.
-Fans were unaware of his existence as his agency wished to keep him a surprise.
-He stated the concept had made him feel uneasy and lonely as he thought it was because he might get cut from the lineup.
-On June 13, 2013, he made his debut as a member of BTS on Mnet's M Countdown with the track "No More Dream" from their debut single album, 2 Cool 4 Skool.
-He was first credited for music composition in The Most Beautiful Moment in Life, Part 1 as a co-writer and producer of the song "Hold Me Tight".
-He also contributed to writing lyrics for the song "Fun Boyz", co-composed by bandmate Suga.
-On the song "Run", from the album The Most Beautiful Moment in Life, Part 2, V's melody was used with Jungkook's original lyrics.
-V contributed as a songwriter and composer on his solo track "Stigma" from BTS' studio album Wings (2016).
-V also released, unofficially, a cover of "Hug Me" with bandmate J-Hope, as well as a cover of "Someone Like You" by Adele.
+Pre-debut, V was the "secret member" of BTS: fans were unaware of his existence as his agency wished to keep him a surprise.
+He later stated that the concept made him feel lonely and uneasy at the time as he thought it was because he might be cut from the lineup.
+On June 13, 2013, he made his debut as a member of BTS on Mnet's M Countdown with the track "No More Dream" from the band's debut single album 2 Cool 4 Skool.
+V was first credited for music composition on The Most Beautiful Moment in Life, Pt.
+1 (2015) extended play (EP), as a co-writer and producer of the song "Hold Me Tight"; he also contributed lyrics for the song "Fun Boyz".
+On the band's follow up EP, The Most Beautiful Moment in Life, Pt.
+2, V's melody was used for the song "Run".
+He co-wrote and composed his first solo track "Stigma" for BTS' 2016 studio album Wings.
+He also released, unofficially, a cover of "Hug Me" with bandmate J-Hope, and "Someone Like You" by Adele.

-In May 2018, V's second solo song, "Singularity" was released as a trailer for BTS' then-upcoming third studio album, Love Yourself: Tear.
+In May 2018, V's second solo song, "Singularity", was released as a trailer for BTS' then-upcoming third studio album, Love Yourself: Tear.
 The track made its UK radio debut on BBC Radio on October 25.
 One month after its release, The Guardian added "Singularity" to its "Top 50 songs for the month of June 2018" playlist, and Billboard included it in their critics' list of the "Top 50 BTS songs" at number 28.
 Overall, "Singularity" was generally well received by critics and mentioned on several year-end critic's lists.
 The New York Times ranked it twentieth on its list of "The 65 Best Songs of 2018" alongside "Fake Love", Los Angeles Times critic Mikael Wood named it the fourth "best and most replay worthy song of 2018", and Guardian critic Laura Snapes included it as one of her favourite tracks in her "Best Music of 2018: Albums and Tracks" list.

-On October 24, V became one of the youngest recipients of the fifth-class Hwagwan Order of Cultural Merit medal, awarded to him by the President of South Korea along with the other members of BTS for their role in the spread of culture.
+On October 24, 2018, V became one of the youngest recipients of the fifth-class Hwagwan Order of Cultural Merit medal, awarded to him by Moon Jae-in, the President of South Korea alongside his BTS bandmates for their role in the spread of Korean culture.